traverseda/inoperable/README.md

 Which would then get passed to a very simple opengl renderer.

-Of course there's no reason not to pass polygons directly to the renderer, but this lets us specify a *very* small minimal set of commands you need to implement in order to actually render everything cleanly.
+Of course there's no reason not to pass polygons directly to the renderer, but Tthis lets us specify a *very* small minimal set of commands you need to implement in order to actually render everything cleanly.

 If you're more interested in efficiency, you can pull that "polygon()" command